About Us Contact Shop

 I was told by a very wise person in my life that, “It’s not about finding the person that can make you happy for the rest of your life.
 It’s about finding the person you can make happy for the rest of your life.”
 Because when you give instead of constantly take from someone, and have their words feel respected, they’re going to want to do the same for you.

-If you were in a relationship before or a failed friendship, it can be easy to point the finger at the other person and see what they did wrong.
+If you were in a failed friendship and struggling after a breakup, it can be easy to point the finger at the other person and see what they did wrong.
 But in the end, you have to look and see what you did to contribute.

 What did you say or do to them that pushed them away or hurt them?
 Did you say something harsh in a fight that you regretted later?
 Did you ignore them when they tried to communicate with you?
 A failed relationship is hardly ever a one man job.